 Discussing the TOEFL iBT with NABP

 Because TOEFL iBT scores are sent to NABP seven weeks after testing, Customer Service cannot answer any questions before that time.
 Any inquiries about the TOEFL iBT sent to the FPGEC before that time period will not be addressed.

 Additionally, NABP cannot inform you if you did not pass the TOEFL iBT and cannot provide your individual score reports.
-To determine if you passed or failed, please reference the English language proficiency score requirements indicated on page 2 in the FPGEC Application Bulletin.
+To determine if you passed or failed, please reference the English language proficiency score requirements indicated in the FPGEC Application Bulletin.